twilio-professional-services/flex-project-template/docs/docs/feature-library/enhanced-crm-container.md

 };
 ```

-When the enhanced CRM component mounts, it adds a listener for `afterCRMContainerLoaded`, then invokes the `CRMContainerLoaded` action with the task in its payload.
-The `afterCRMContainerLoaded` action receives the components array in the payload, and renders those components.
+When the enhanced CRM component mounts, it adds a listener for `afterLoadCRMContainerTabs`, then invokes the `LoadCRMContainerTabs` action with the task in its payload.
+The `afterLoadCRMContainerTabs` action receives the components array in the payload, and renders those components.
 It immediately unregisters the listener to prevent receiving payloads for other tasks.